A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Demonstrations

 \section{Demonstrations}

-In this section, we rigorously evaluated the proposed method on challenging multimodal scenarios, including (A) nonlinear dynamics with \emph{ambiguous} measurements, (B) pose estimation under \emph{unknown} data associations, and (C) real-world range-only (wireless) localization under temporary \emph{unobservability}.
+In this section, we rigorously evaluated the proposed method on challenging multimodal scenarios, including (A) nonlinear dynamics with \emph{ambiguous} measurements, (B) pose estimation under \emph{unknown} data associations with \emph{outliers}, (C) range-only (wireless) localization under temporary \emph{unobservability}, and (D) high-dimensional manipulator with \emph{kinematic redundancy}.